RosettaCommons/documentation/scripting_documentation/Filters-RosettaScripts.md

 -   bend: check bend of intra helix.
 This is not pairing related parameter, but for checking the intra helix bending.
 Basically, you don't need change this parameter.
 -   output\_id: the helix pair id to be output in score file. e.g. 1 means 1-2.A in 1-2.A;2-3.P.
 -   output\_type: parameter type to be output in score file, dist, cross, or align.
 -   blueprint: By giving blueprint file, you can forcibly assign secondary structure.
-See for [blueprint](https://wiki.rosettacommons.org/index.php?title=Blueprint&action=edit&redlink=1 "Blueprint (page does not exist)")
+See for [[Blueprint]].

 #### SecondaryStructureFilter